Sample Syllabus and Course Outline

 - Reading: "Imagining the World: Poetry" (140-159) "wishes for sons" Lucille Clifton (278); "Daystar" Rita Dove (279) "There is No Word for Goodbye" Mary Tallmountain (277)

-- Homework Assignment: Brief autobiography of yourself as a writer.
+- Homework Assignment: a Brief autobiography of yourself as a writer.
 (Where have you come from?
 Where do you want to go as a writer?)

-Week 2: Discuss form (open/close), lines, stanzas, meter, rhyme; Clifton, Dove and Tallmountain.
+Week 2: Discuss form (open/close), lines, stanzas, meter, rhyme; Clifton, Dove, and Tallmountain.